imAIgene-Dream3D/BEHAV3D/docs/source/analysis/filtering.md

 ### 3 · Trim long tracks to max length

 > ☑ **Trim tracks to maximum length** — *Max length:* `30`

-For each track, keeps only the rows up to the chosen number of frames (or hours) after the track's first appearance.
-Tracks shorter than the threshold are untouched.
+> &nbsp;&nbsp;☑ **Split long tracks into chunks** *(sub-option, on by default)*

+For each track longer than the threshold, this controls what happens to the extra frames, via the **Split long tracks into chunks** sub-option:

+- **Split on (default):** the track is cut into **consecutive full-length chunks** rather than cropped.
+The first chunk keeps the original `TrackID`; each following full-length chunk becomes a **new** track (a leftover remainder shorter than the max length is discarded).
+Every row keeps an `original_TrackID` so backprojection can still paint the real, unsplit track.
+E.g. a 100-timepoint track at max length 30 yields three 30-frame tracks.
+- **Split off:** the track is simply **cropped** to the first *max-length* frames; the rest is dropped.

 This used to be important for DTW-based behavioural analysis, which needs all tracks to be the same length.
 Today the main use is when you want to compare conditions of different experiment lengths and need every track aligned to the same observation window.
+(The [Track Classification](single_cell/track_classification.md) step offers an equivalent trajectory-size / split control, so you can decide whether to do this here or there.)

 ### 4 · Filter by minimum size at the first timepoint